risc0/risc0/website/docs/proof-system/proof-system.md

 For a video explanation of this architecture and the associated terminology, check out our [talk from zkSummit 10].

 The details of the RISC Zero ZK-STARK protocol are described in our [ZKP Whitepaper] and in this [Sequence Diagram].
-Documentation for our Groth16 circuit is TODO.
+Documentation for our Groth16 circuit is available in the [zkVM] docs.

 ### Open-Source Proving